EnigmaBridge/certbot-external-auth/README.md

 ### DNS

 In this repository there is a default [handler-example.sh] which can be used as a handler.
+When using your own handler please make sure the file is executable (has `x` flag, `chmod +x handler-file`).

 ```bash
 certbot --staging \